-This election presents an opportunity for vision beyond a 3 year term of office, for the implementation of a legacy which squares up to the challenges identified in the 2021 Intergenerational Report.
-A bold commitment to invest in support of the NHMRC and arrest the loss of intellectual capital which is the result of years of static (in real terms, declining) investment.
+This election presents an opportunity for vision beyond a 3 year term of office, for the implementation of a legacy that squares up to the challenges identified in the 2021 Intergenerational Report.
+A bold commitment to invest in support of the NHMRC and arrest the loss of intellectual capital that has resulted from years of static (in real terms, declining) investment.